plan5/keypad-input-kanata/README.md

 tap-dance-eager is not available in the current version of kanata yet, so I've added a binary to the repo for now.
 One for x86_64 and one for arm-unknown-linux-musleabi.
 The latter should run on the phone.
-However, it doesn't recognize the keyboard yet.

 The current config imitates the behavior of keys 0-9 on KaiOS.
 The other buttons aren't mapped yet.